Community Empowerment Activists

 Program Vision

-The Community Empowerment Activists (CEA) yearlong program develops critically engaged students as transformative justice warriors through examining the historical and current contexts of systems of oppression and movements of resistance while interning at a grassroots, advocacy, and base-building organization in the San Francisco Bay Area that is combating various arms of injustice.
-Students will work alongside the community to advance the visions of their host organization through campaigns, coalition building, and lifting other initiatives in solidarity with diverse San Francisco Bay Area neighbors––while analyzing the complexity of policy, politics, and regional Bay Area dynamics that impact oppressed local communities.
+Program Vision The Community Empowerment Activists (CEA) is a yearlong community-engaged learning program that develops students as visionary organizers and movement workers to critically examine the historical and current contexts of systemic oppression and movements of resistance that shape today’s sociopolitical climate.
+Students will learn, practice, and apply skills in base-building, mobilizing, grassroots organizing, and advocacy building through their internships working alongside community leaders in grassroots organizations on the frontlines of resisting to disrupt the status quo in the San Francisco Bay Area.
+Students will work within the community to advance the vision, campaigns/initiatives, and coalition building of their host organization, while standing in solidarity with diverse neighbors in the San Francisco Bay Area––to analyze the complexity of policies, politics, and regional Bay Area dynamics that oppress local communities.

 Overview